-Remember that no other person will have exactly your story, your experiences, or your exact views.
+Remember that no other person will have exactly your story, your past experience, or your exact views.
 I recommend making it a point to continue increasing your self-confidence by giving yourself little tasks.

 Do these exercises to gain greater self-confidence and turn around a lack of confidence: